Tiro-health/web-sdk-tutorial/npm+react/README.md

 - Hot module replacement (HMR) with Vite
 - ESLint configuration for code quality

+## Examples

+This tutorial includes two examples:

+1. **App.tsx** - Basic integration with FormFiller and Narrative components
+2. **LaunchContextExample.tsx** - Advanced integration showing how to use the LaunchContextProvider component for patient selection and FHIR-compliant launch context

+### LaunchContextProvider Example

+The `LaunchContextProvider` component enables:
+- Patient selection from a predefined list
+- Building FHIR-compliant launch context
+- Passing patient context to SDK components
+- Handling patient change events

+To try the LaunchContextProvider example, update `main.tsx` to import and use `LaunchContextExample` instead of `App`.

 ## Prerequisites

 - Node.js (version 18 or higher)